This Tip describes the steps in designing call center training, beginning with a needs assessment and curriculum design decisions.

 2. What policy and program information is necessary to handle these calls?

-3. What software applications need to be used to handle these calls?
+3. What software applications should employees use to handle these calls?

-4. What constitutes the more complex calls that should be handled by more seasoned employees?
+4. What constitutes the more complex calls that more seasoned employees should handle?

 Curriculum Design Decisions